Judicial Committee of the Privy Council: History

 The origins of the Judicial Committee of the Privy Council can be traced back to the curia regis, or royal council.
 In theory, the king was the fount of justice, and petitions for redress of wrongs arising from his courts were addressed to him.
 That power was gradually taken over by Parliament (which evolved out of the curia regis) within England, but the King-in-Council (which also evolved out of the curia regis) retained jurisdiction to hear petitions from the King's non-English possessions, such as the Channel Islands and, later on, from England's colonies.

 The task of hearing appeals was given to a series of short-lived committees of the Privy Council.
 In 1679, appellate jurisdiction was given to the Board of Trade, before being transferred to a standing Appeals Committee of the Privy Council in 1696.
 The Appeals Committee of the Privy Council was one of the earliest judicial bodies which exercised the power of judicial review, in a series of cases from the American colonies which raised questions about the constitutionality of colonial statutes, measured against the royal charters which set out the powers of the colonial governments.

-By the early nineteenth century, the growth of the British Empire, which had greatly expanded the appellate jurisdiction of the Privy Council (despite the loss of appeals from the American colonies), had put great strains on the existing arrangements.
-In particular, the Appeals Committee had to hear cases arising from a variety of different legal systems in the colonies, such as Hindu law, with which its members were unfamiliar.
+By the early nineteenth century, the growth of the British Empire had greatly expanded the appellate jurisdiction of the Privy Council, which in turn had put great strains on the existing arrangements.
+The Appeals Committee had to hear cases arising from a variety of different legal systems in the colonies.
+In a major speech in the House of Commons in 1828, Henry Brougham pointed out that the committee heard appeals from some jurisdictions with Dutch law, some with Spanish law, some with French law, and some with Hindu law, with which its members were unfamiliar.
+Even in colonies which used English law, there were also local statutes and variations, so that no colony had the same law.

 Another serious problem was that the Appeals Committee was technically a committee of the whole of the entire Privy Council, of which a minimum of three were required for a quorum.
-Since many members of the Privy Council were not lawyers, all members of the Appeals Committee had equal votes, and there was no requirement that any of the Privy Counsellors actually hearing a particular appeal had to be a lawyer, it became possible for certain parties to appeal to secure desired judgments by persuading nonlawyer Privy Counsellors to attend the hearings on their appeals.
-For these reasons, the Appeals Committee fell into disrepute among better-informed lawyers and judges in the colonies.
+Many members of the Privy Council were not lawyers but had an equal right to sit on appeals with legally trained members.
+There was no requirement that any of the Privy Counsellors actually hearing a particular appeal had to be a lawyer.
+Bishops could sit on matters involving the Church of England.
+It became possible for certain parties to appeal to secure desired judgements by persuading nonlawyer Privy Counsellors to attend the hearings on their appeals.